mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 This paragraph [talks about] the meaning of *maha prajna paramita* as a whole.

-First one, it [says], “Maha Prajna Paramita is the most honored, the most supreme, the foremost.”
+The first [sentence says], “Maha Prajna Paramita is the most honored, the most supreme, the foremost.”
+This is maha prajna paramita.
 It means, who are you?
 You are supreme.
 You are the most honored, the most supreme, the foremost.
 It means, you can forget *you*, forget yourself.
 That is wisdom – perfect wisdom.
 That’s why there is the practice of egolessness.
-Because otherwise, we always attach; we are very selfish.
-So that’s why the first one says, prajna paramita – your life – “is the most honored, the most supreme, the foremost.”
+Otherwise, we always attach; we are very selfish.

+So that’s why the first [sentence] says, prajna paramita – your life – “is the most honored, the most supreme, the foremost.”
 That means you should forget yourself.
 That is to learn the self.
 Without this, you cannot master anything, you don’t understand anything.

-Next: “It does not stay; it does not come or go.”
-“Not staying” means *present*, and “not going” means *past*.
-“Not come” means *future*.
-So, it means time.
-If you forget yourself, then next, you can go beyond time.
+Next it says, “It does not stay; it does not come or go.”
+“Not stay” means *present*.
+“Not go” means *past*, and “not come” means *future*.
+So it means time.
+So if you forget yourself, then next, you can go beyond time.

 Without this practice, you cannot understand anything.
-Naturally you do.
-But using your consciousness you have to *taste* this practice.
-That’s why here it says maha prajna paramita is not to stay, not to come, not to go.
+Naturally you do, but using your consciousness you have to *taste* this practice.
+That’s why here it says *maha prajna paramita* is not to stay, not to come, not to go.
 This is prajna; this is the nature of your life.

-[...]
+It is not something...
 If we say “your life is wisdom,” [then] we try to know, “What is wisdom?”
 That means you are attached to the present.
 And then we say, “We have *prajna*, but we don’t notice, that’s why by practice we have to know it.”
 This is [that] we attach to the future.
 Or we say, “In the past, we have prajna, we have it already, we are gifted with wisdom.”
 That means we already attach to the past.
 But it’s not real wisdom.

 So wisdom means you should accept yourself right now, right here, and you should behave, you should do it.
 That means you have to forget yourself, then next, go beyond time.

 That means, who are you?
 You come from past, you come from present, you are going to the future?
 “Yes.”
-But it is a *part*.
-That is a concept, you are living in the world of conceptualizations.
+But it is a *part*; that is a concept, you are living in the world of conceptualizations.
 But reality is something more than that.
 So you have to do it.

-So that is, here it says, “All Buddhas of the three periods of time emerge from it.”
+So that is, here it says next, “All Buddhas of the three periods of time emerge from it.”
 This is [that] then you can have, what would you say, spiritual communion among you and the universe.
 That [is the meaning of] “all buddhas of the three periods of time emerge from it.”

 So if you do this, if you forget yourself and go beyond time, *then*, you can taste wondrous energy between you and buddha, you and the universe.
 That is called *kanno-doko* in Japanese: spiritual communion among you and the universe.
 Not among you and some person in particular: you and the universe.
 That is, here it says, “all buddhas of the three periods of time emerge from it.”
-This is a Buddhistic expression, talking about great energy.
-Feedback, in and out, between you and the universe.
-If you play the piano, naturally you can feel special, particular energies between the concert and you, music and you.
+This is a Buddhistic expression, talking about great energy: feedback, in and out, between you and the universe.
+If you play the piano, naturally you can feel special particular energies between the concert and you, music and you.
 We don’t know what it is.
 But if you forget yourself, and go beyond time, naturally you experience this.

 “You should use great wisdom to destroy affliction, defilement, ...”
 Then, naturally, there is no affliction, defilement.
 Even though you go through the complicated procedure – rules and regulations, customs, habits, and your vibration of consciousness – you go through that stuff, but your body and mind [are never] confused, your body and mind just go.
 Not by your effort.
 Something.
 So you cannot stop it, finally.

 So that is [where] here it says, “You should use great wisdom to destroy affliction and defilement.”

 And then, how can you destroy afflictions and defilement? *You* cannot do it.
 You cannot destroy.
-If you behave according to the Buddha’s way, according to this way, *then* you can destroy, naturally.
+If you behave according to the Buddha’s way, according to this way, *then* you can destroy naturally.
 Afflictions [and] defilement drop away, are struck aside, from the beginning.
 That is called [the] *shikantaza* we do.
 In other words, you should put your body and mind in the form, and then, you become straight.

 “With such cultivation as that you will certainly realize the Buddha Way, transforming the three poisons into morality, concentration, and wisdom.”
 Then, finally, this practice is to have three poisons.
 To have great greed – not the usual greed.
 Greed turns into the Precepts.
 Usually greed is to use our life and others’ life in order to satisfy individual desire.
 But *great* greed means to satisfy all sentient beings.

 Then, naturally, you cannot ignore others, because others are exactly the quality of your life.
 So you have to share your life with all living with all living beings.
 In order to share your life with all sentient beings, naturally there is discipline.
 Otherwise you cannot share.
-Even though you want to help somebody, there is a certain form, regulations, rules.
-You know, you cannot anybody recklessly.
+Even though you want to help somebody, there are certain forms, regulations, rules.
+You know, you cannot help anybody recklessly.

 So very naturally, your great greed turns into the Precepts.
 That’s why it says here the three poisons are transformed into morality, concentration, and wisdom.